microsoft/vcpkg-docs/vcpkg/commands/common-options.md

 Specifies a directory either an [overlay port](../concepts/package-name-resolution.md#overlays), or subdirectories that are themselves overlay-ports.
 If `<path>` contains a `CONTROL` or `vcpkg.json`, subdirectories are not considered.

-This option can be specified multiple times; ports will resolve to the first match. `--overlay-port-dirs` will be considered first.
+This option can be specified multiple times; ports will resolve to the first match.

 ### <a name="overlay-triplets"></a> `--overlay-triplets=<path>`